lamida/calibreplus.koplugin/README.md

 A [KOReader](https://github.com/koreader/koreader) plugin that browses a calibre library directly from its `metadata.db` and opens books in the reader.

-This complements the built-in `calibre.koplugin` (wireless transfer / device metadata search).
-Instead of syncing over the network, Calibre+ points at a calibre library folder on disk — the one holding `metadata.db` — and lists the full catalog.
+Calibre+ points at a calibre library folder on disk — the one holding `metadata.db` — and lists the full catalog.
 Selecting a book resolves its file and opens it immediately.
+You sync the library, books and metadata.db before hands.
+You can use rsync or some other ways.

 ## Features